Illustrations by Esther Birts

 When studying Chinese a good rule of thumb is that if you’re not sure whether the sentence you’re about to utter is authentic (地道) then it probably isn’t.
 That’s why I recently switched my focus from drilling vocabulary flashcards to collecting whole sentences using a technique known as sentence mining.
 By collecting hundreds of native sentences you can stop awkwardly cobbling together phrases using isolated vocabulary and instead improve your ability to say things the way Chinese people do.

-In this blog I will run through how I use sentence mining to improve my Chinese and offer a step by step guide so you can do the same.
+In this post, I will run through how I used sentence mining to improve my Chinese and offer a step-by-step guide so you can do the same.

 Step 1: Look for goldmines